opulencephp/docs/upgrading.md

   3. [Files to Manually Update](#1.0.0-beta6-files-to-manually-update)

 <h2 id="1.1.0">1.1.0</h2>
-**Estimated Upgrade Time:** 10 minutes
+**Estimated Upgrade Time:** 20 minutes

 This release focused on deprecating some of the magical/unnecessary parts of Opulence and adding database migration support.
+It also bumped the minimum supported PHP version to PHP 7.1.

 <h3 id="1.0.0-files-to-move">Files to Move</h3>
 This step isn't strictly necessary, but it may help ease upgrading to future major releases of Opulence.
 Move `src/Project/*` to `src/*` and `tests/src/Project/*` to `/tests/src/*`.